Add ISP Support to Your Skill Code

 Manage the inventory for consumable purchases

-- Update the user's inventory in persistent storage to reflect the correct number of items.
-For instance, add five items if the user bought a "five hint pack".
+• Update the customer's inventory in persistent storage to reflect the correct number of items.
+For example, if the customer buys a "five hint pack," add five items to the hint inventory.

 Get the total purchases for a consumable product

-Note that total purchases may not correspond to the number items the user can use in your skill if you offer multi-item packs.
+If you offer multi-item packs, the total purchases might not correspond to the number of items that the customer can use in your skill.
 For example, your skill offers a "five hint pack" for sale.
-A user purchases this pack three times.
+A customer purchases this pack three times.
 With each purchase, you increment their inventory by five.
-In this case:
+In this example, the following statements are true:

-- The inventory you maintain for the user contains 15
+• The inventory you maintain for the customer contains 15

-The user then uses 14 of the 15 hints.
+The customer then uses 14 of the 15 hints.
 At this point:

-- The inventory you maintain for the user contains
+• The inventory you maintain for the customer contains 1

 Validate the inventory on every request